block-foundation/solidity-community-land-trust/README.md

 While this contract offers a robust and realistic representation of a community land trust, it serves as a starting point and should be customized according to the specific needs of the trust.
 As with any blockchain contract, it is critical to thoroughly test and audit the contract code before deploying it on the mainnet.

 In summary, the Community Land Trust contract provides a sophisticated example of using Ethereum for managing real-world assets and transactions, demonstrating the immense potential of blockchain technology in revolutionizing how we handle and exchange value.

+## Features

+- **Purchase Land**: Users can purchase available land parcels by sending the specified Ether amount.
+- **Sell Land**: Landowners can sell their parcels back to the trust.
+- **Transfer Ownership**: Landowners can transfer their land parcels to another Ethereum address.
+- **Admin Functions**: The contract owner and trustees have special permissions:
+  - Set the price of land parcels.
+  - Add or remove trustees.
+  - Withdraw contract balance.

+### Functions

+This contract includes:

+- `LandParcel`: A struct that represents a unique land parcel with an ID and owner.
+- `landParcels`: A mapping from a land parcel ID to the LandParcel struct.
+- `landOwners`: A mapping from an address to an array of land parcel IDs owned by that address.
+- `purchaseLand`: A function for buying land parcels from the trust.
+- `sellLand`: A function for selling land parcels back to the trust.
+- `transferLand`: A function for transferring ownership of a land parcel to another user.
+- `getLandParcels`: A function that returns all land parcel IDs owned by a user.

 ## Quick Start